-Green turf, lively plants, lattice fencing, and heaters have turned the street in front of Casa Ora into a getaway.
-The Venezuelan restaurant’s menu of arepas, empanadas, and plantain sandwiches is ideal for imagining that you’re somewhere warmer, while the fine-dining-level service earned the restaurant a spot on our list of great places to celebrate in NYC.
+Green turf, lively plants, and lattice fencing have turned the street in front of Casa Ora into a tropical getaway.
+The Venezuelan restaurant’s menu of arepas, empanadas, and plantain sandwiches also includes fresh new dishes such as tomato salad with charred avocados to complement the warmer weather and changing seasons.
+In addition to frozen margaritas made with fresh juice and house made syrups, diners can expect excellent service, which earned the restaurant a spot on OpenTable’s list of top places to celebrate in NYC.

 Williamsburg: Shalom Japan

 The unusual combo of Japanese and Jewish fare finds a home at Shalom Japan, where the cuisines come together for singular dishes such as wagyu pastrami sandos, matzo ball ramen, and lox chirashi.
-A few fenced-in tables with heaters outside the corner restaurant make for a lovely Brooklyn night.
+A few fenced-in tables outside the corner restaurant make for lovely warm Brooklyn nights.

 Midtown West: La Grande Boucherie

 Located underneath a covered, open-air pedestrian passageway in Midtown, La Grande Boucherie’s outdoor dining area mimics the galleries that connect many streets in Paris.
-Heated floors and curtains at each end of the walkway keep air moving and the chill away so diners can enjoy French classics such as steak tartare and escargot paired with the restaurant’s extensive absinthe selection.
+Surrounded by colorful stained glass windows and seated at tables with elegant wood-topped dividers, diners enjoy French classics such as steak tartare and escargot paired with the restaurant’s extensive absinthe selection.

 Harlem: Maison Harlem